 Navigating the World of Image Forensics: Techniques, Tools, and Trends

-As the world becomes more digitized, the prevalence of image manipulation and forgery continues to escalate at an alarming rate.
+As the world becomes more digitised, the prevalence of image manipulation and forgery continues to escalate at an alarming rate.
 In response, image forensics has emerged as a critical discipline, focused on the detection and analysis of manipulated images.
-In this comprehensive overview, we will delve into the dynamic world of image forensics, exploring the various techniques, tools, and trends shaping this rapidly evolving field.

 Section 1: Techniques and Approaches in Image Forensics

 On the other hand, active techniques rely on embedded information or watermarks to detect manipulation.
-Key active techniques include digital watermarking and steganalysis, both of which have their own benefits and limitations.
-By understanding the intricacies of these techniques, image forensics practitioners can employ the most suitable approach for each unique case.
+Key active techniques include digital watermarking and steganalysis.

 Section 2: Tools of the Trade